mishrasubhajit/CSE-701-C---Final-Project/README.md

 9. The vector overload header file is the header file from the class, written by our Prof Barak Shoshany.

+10. One other problem: I had to use to sizeof(uint8_t) while reading the file instead of bigger chunks.
+This is because the later one didn't gave the expected result.
+With larger chunks, the binary files were not even getting copied correctly.
+I belive this has something to do with the representation of BigInt.

+11. I don't know hwhat more should I explain but I really tried to make encryption and decryption separately but it just didn't work.

-10. I confess, the program can't be considered as a good program at all.
+12. I confess, the program can't be considered as a good program at all.
 But I hope to build on my first programming course and first programming project, and improve in the future.